Centralize “forgot password” experience

 While I’m unable to discuss my current main projects at Capital One, pre-approval experience and building a landing page for Finicity in the Small Business Card, which are in the development phase and scheduled for launch this summer, I’m eager to highlight my contributions to other projects I’ve been involved in.
 These endeavors showcase my expertise and dedication to delivering impactful results within the realm of design and innovation.

-In this segment, my focus we’ll be directed towards collaborating with my other team members on account recovery experience
+In this segment, my focus we’ll be directed towards collaborating with my other team members on account recovery experience while I was in the Commercial Bank.

 UX/UI Design